apechir/advanced-calc/README.md

 # advanced-calc
-New project aimed to calculate arithmetic expressions, solve equations, etc.\n Will keep adding features until this resembles an actual useful program.
+New project aimed to calculate arithmetic expressions, solve equations, etc.
+Will keep adding features until this resembles an actual useful program.